 We Are Memories

 Our bodies are the sum of all the back-and-forth connections and distant relationships that synchronically comprise the invisible web of our multigenerational and autobiographical memories.
 Starting from the earliest days of our lives, we can’t help but take good care of roles impacting us through space and time.
-From the simplicity of our early years and into the midst of daily adult experiences, memory is the basis of our conditional behaviors.
+From the simplicity of our early years and into the midst of daily adult experiences, Memory is the basis of our conditional behaviors.
 How we carry ourselves in the world is intricately connected to how we manage and relate to our bodies of memory.

 To Forget or to Remember?

-As humans, we are bound to bounce between facts and imagination, “Ratio” and emotion, ourselves and others—the two extremes constantly changing through forces of nature, of which we are both objects and subjects, focus and topic.
+As humans, we are bound to bounce between facts and imagination, “Ratio” and emotion, ourselves and others—the two extremes constantly interacting through forces of nature, of which we are both objects and subjects, focus and topic.

 We associate personal agency with greater control and self-realization— powerful tactics in search of stability.
 Whereas a certain degree of control and stability are necessary for physical maturation, stability is a double whammy.